KeonDillon/FinalProject/README.md

       <p>Slideshow of Natural Bridge</p>

       <p>
         The purpose of this page is to learn the techniques of Cesium and Mapbox.
+As an engineer, I find it very useful to have a contour and a 3D model of the area.
+This helps me understand how to read contour maps.
       </p>

       <p>
         The goal of this project was to see how natural bridge looks from different perspectives.
-        The normal person would not get to see this land feautre from these angles.
+        The normal person would not get to see this land feature from these angles.
       </p>

       <!-- <img src="map1.jpg" alt="Something about this map" width="100%" /> -->